NINJAMUSICIAN/Should-You-Would-You-Could-You-Save-Me/README.md

 Different Enemies:

+Waiters: Stand still until they see Rachel and then walk in her direction.

 Walkers: walkers... well they walk around in circles until they see Rachel. at which point they will begin to walk in her direction